gracehlavacek/JekyllSite-gracehlavacek/site/_posts/2020-11-02-animation.md

 layout: project
 title: Stop-Motion Animation
 date: November 2, 2020
-desc: A group stop motion piece about an artist finding thier love of art and how art changes the world.
+desc: A group stop-motion piece about an artist finding thier love of art and how art changes the world.
 Made by Pablo de Larranaga Aramoni, Sally Cho, Steven Cobilich, and Grace Hlavacek.
 category: design, photo
 #cta:
   #title: Click for More!